Home

 (1856-1874)

-William lived with his parents in East Liberty (Dickerson Run), near Vanderbilt, Fayette County, PA.
 He was a popular member of the Sunday School class of the East Liberty Presbyterian Church and today is memorialized on the church's website.

 On Aug.
-11, 1874, at age 18, William passed away.
+11, 1874, at the age of 18, William passed away.
 The cause is, unfortunately, unknown.

-In mourning, the Secretary of the Sunday School wrote a 5-paragraph "Resolution of Respect that was published in the Uniontown Genius of Liberty.
-The resolution stated that he was " our brother, ... a loving friend, a diligent and respectful member of the school, and a warm-hearted Christian of bright promise for future usefulness and honor."
-The resolution also extended to "the bereaved family the warmest sympathy of our hearts, and that we hereby pledge them our prayers that they may lovingly and meekly bear their present affliction."
-In closing, the resolution ordered that "we drape the rostrum of the school room in mourning for thirty days."
+In mourning, the Secretary of the Sunday School wrote a five-paragraph "Resolution of Respect which was published in the Uniontown Genius of Liberty.
+The resolution stated that he was " our brother, ... a loving friend, a diligent and respectful member of the school, and a warm-hearted Christian of bright promise for future usefulness and honor.

 The following month, the Genius reported that "We are pleased to learn that many friends and acquaintances of Wm.
 M. Barnhouse, deceased, are about purchasing a nice set of tomb stones for a memento."